atyxeut/algolib/README.md

 ## About

-This repository contains a header only template library that requires GCC, Clang, MSVC and at least C++20 to compile.
+This repository contains a header only template library that requires GCC or Clang or MSVC and at least C++20 to compile.